brownt47/ChatGPT_Prompts/Students.md

 and it's something that will help kids (and adults) become successful.
 I think it's important for kids (and adults) to remember that success often comes from persistence and determination.
 ```
+---

-## Study Tips
+## Study Tips Assignment
 For this assignment students are provided a list of study tips to look over and reflect on which ones they like the best.
 Here I have personalized the replies by copying the student name from the post, add an encouraging reminder on the upcoming final
 and to sign off with my name.
+Notice it opens the reply by using the students name.

 #### Example 3
 ```